cohesity/cohesity-ansible-role/docs/tasks/restore_vm.md

 ### Restore a Virtual Machine from most recent snapshot
 [top](#task-cohesity-virtual-machine-restore-operation)

-This is an example playbook that creates a new Virtual Machine Recovery Operation for Protection Job.
+This is an example playbook that creates a new Virtual Machine restore operation for a Protection Job.
 (Remember to change it to suit your environment.)
 > **Notes:**
   - Before using these example playbooks, refer to the [Setup](../setup.md) and [How to Use](../how-to-use.md) sections of this guide.
   - This example requires that the endpoint matches an existing Protection Source.
-See [Task: Cohesity Protection Source Management](tasks/source.md).
+See the [Cohesity Protection Source Management](tasks/source.md) task.
   - This example requires that the Protection job exists and has been run at least once.
-See [Task: Cohesity Protection Job Management](tasks/job.md).
+See the [Cohesity Protection Job Management](tasks/job.md) task.

 ```yaml
 ---